monsur/backup/README.md

 # Details

-This backup system is a bit more complicated than more automated options.
-While I use scripts to copy files, running those scripts requires regular, active maintance.
+This backup system is more complicated than available automated options, and I wanted to share my thinking behind it.

+While I use scripts
+to copy files, running those scripts requires regular, active maintance.
 This active maintance is also a point of failure.